SDA Bocconi IMB Admissions 2026

 Minor Project Work/DMPs and Presentation | - |

 There are various job roles candidates can pursue after completing an MBA in Disaster Management.
-Graduates can find MBA Disaster Management career opportunities in government, private, as well as non-profit organisations.
+Graduates can find MBA Disaster Management career opportunities in government, private, and non-profit organisations.
 The list below contains information on the MBA Disaster Management job roles in detail.

 Disaster Management Officers: Disaster management officers coordinate and implement emergency response plans.
 They ensure effective and organised measures to mitigate the impact of disasters on communities and infrastructure.